Canopy: Property-Driven Learning for Congestion Control: Background

 \subsection{The Orca \lcc}

-Orca's RL formulation \cite{abbasloo2020classic} uses a two-level control for the congestion window (\cwnd) - (i) fine-grained control that is performed by the TCP Cubic protocol, and (ii) coarse-grained control using a deep-RL agent.
+Orca's RL formulation \cite{abbasloo2020classic} uses a two-level control to determine a flow's \cwnd\ -- (i) fine-grained control performed by CUBIC~\cite{tcpCUBIC}, and (ii) coarse-grained control using a deep-RL agent.
 At periodic time-steps, Orca's RL agent monitors real-time feedback from the network environment (\Cref{tab:orca-states}), including key metrics such as throughput and queuing delay -- that it uses to compute a new \cwnd and enforces this \cwnd at every coarse-grained control step (aligned with the monitoring period).
 Thus, Orca modulates TCP's behavior through ML-based suggestions, as follows:

 where $a \in [-1.0, 1.0]$ is the output of Orca's coarse-grained control, and $\cwnd_{\tcp}$ is the current TCP suggested $\cwnd$.
-During training, Orca employs a heuristic reward function based on the Power metric~\cite{power1981}, designed to increase as throughput rises or when loss rate and queuing delay decrease:
+During training, Orca employs a heuristic reward function based on the Power metric~\cite{power1981}, designed to increase as throughput rises or loss rate and queuing delay decrease:

 Here $\zeta$ is a coefficient for controlling the impact of loss rate compared to the throughput, $\thr_{\max}$ is the maximum throughput observed, and $\beta$ is a coefficient $>1$.